nemmusu/passive-company-scanner/README.md

 ## Overview

-The Passive Company Scanner, by inputting a regex containing the company name (for example: \bcompany), utilizes data from the RIPE db to identify involved networks and leverages the Shodan API to retrieve detailed information about the identified IP addresses, thereby conducting a passive perimeter search, discovering open ports, and identifying potential vulnerabilities in the organization's infrastructure.
+The Passive Company Scanner, by inputting a python regex containing the company name (for example: \bcompany), utilizes data from the RIPE db to identify involved networks and leverages the Shodan API to retrieve detailed information about the identified IP addresses, thereby conducting a passive perimeter search, discovering open ports, and identifying potential vulnerabilities in the organization's infrastructure.
 It uses non-invasive techniques to map the attack surface without directly interacting with the targets.

 ## Requirements